AdaSpec: Adaptive Speculative Decoding for Fast, SLO-Aware Large Language Model Serving: Modeling the Efficiency of Speculative Decoding

 \section{Modeling the Efficiency of Speculative Decoding}

-To evaluate the efficiency of speculative decoding, we adopted the same throughput metric as used in existing LLM inference systems~\cite{10.1145/3600006.3613165,yu2022orca}, which is defined as $Throughput = NAT/T_{sd}$.
-We developed two models: one for speculative decoding time ($T_{sd}$) and another for the number of accepted tokens ($NAT$).
-Based on these models, we investigated the relationship between the efficiency of speculative decoding and the speculative length, finding that the efficiency of speculative decoding initially increases and then decreases, or it monotonically decreases, with an increase in speculative length.
-This discovery provides a theoretical foundation for implementing efficient speculative length control.
+To evaluate the efficiency of speculative decoding, we adopted the same throughput metric as used in LLM inference systems~\cite{10.1145/3600006.3613165,yu2022orca}, which is defined as $Throughput = NAT/T_{sd}$.
+By analyzing how the number of accepted tokens ($NAT$) and the time of speculative decoding ($T_{sd}$) vary with speculative length, we show that throughput either peaks at an intermediate length or decreases monotonically, providing a theoretical basis for efficient length tuning.